SCE projects and activity news.

 Commercial Development, Park County, WY - SCE has completed multiple site plans for commercial development throughout Cody and Powell, Wyoming.

-Unmanned Aerial Vehicles - For the past several years, SCE has provided surveying services for the Cody Stampede Board’s gravel pit to comply with their annual reporting requirements.
-In 2016 and 2017 and with great success, SCE completed the topographic survey using an Unmanned Aerial Vehicle (UAV).
+Unmanned Aerial Vehicles - SCE has provided surveying services for the Cody Stampede Board’s gravel pit to comply with their annual reporting requirements.
+SCE completed the topographic survey using an Unmanned Aerial Vehicle (UAV).
 Along with providing accurate digital surface models and aerial imagery for engineering design, UAVs can also be used in other useful applications, such as impact assessment following storm/flooding events or other situations where visual data of inaccessible areas is desired.
-SCE also collected detailed topographic survey data by UAV for a potential commercial development site that includes active slide areas, steep topography, and an adjacent stream.
+SCE also collected detailed topographic survey data by UAV for a potential commercial development site that included active slide areas, steep topography, and an adjacent stream.

 Powell Municipal Airport, SRE/Terminal Building - SCE led an improvement project involving demolition of an existing structure and installation of a water and septic system, utilities, vehicle parking area, and a new building.
 The new building houses two snow-removal-equipment bays, offices, and a comfortable pilots' lounge.
 Construction was completed in November 2013, and a ribbon-cutting celebration took place with Governor Mead on December 17, 2013.